Genealogy-valued Feller diffusion: Concepts and main results

 Our \emph{third} point is now to relate the backbone decomposition with the \Levy{}-Khintchine decomposition.
 We consider a decomposition in \emph{identically distributed} and \emph{independent pieces} and a CPP-representation.
 The process $\mfU^\ast$ (and also $\mfU^\dagger,\mfU^{\mathrm{Palm}}$) at time $t$ are infinitely divisible since we can decompose the initial state $Y_0$ and the immigration rate $b$ into $n$-pieces starting in $Y_0/n$ and with immigration at rate $b/n$, for every $n$ and then the states of the $n$-pieces are independent and identically distributed and their concatenation is a version of the original process.
-Therefore the $h$-trees can be represented via the \Levy{}-Khintchine representation and we even have what we called a $\U$-valued Markov branching tree structure allowing a \emph{Cox point process representation of all $h$-tops} via the \Levy{}-Khintchine formula, recall the backbone representation gives an IPP concatenation of subfamilies immigrating from the immortal line at depths which are ordered.
+Therefore the $h$-trees can be represented via the \Levy{}-Khintchine representation and we even have what we called a $\U$-valued Markov branching tree structure allowing a \emph{Cox point process representation on $\U(h)$ of all $h$-tops} via the \Levy{}-Khintchine formula.
+Recall in contrast to that that the backbone representation gives an IPP concatenation of subfamilies immigrating from the immortal line at depths which are ordered and are in different $\U^\sqcup(s)$.

 \begin{remark} This raises the question if there is an analogous backbone decomposition for the process $\mfU^T$.
 If we consider the entrance law from zero there is a \emph{backbone}, but the issue is the \emph{dependence} between the lines breaking off.
 This is due to the \emph{non-linearity} of the drift coefficient which does not allow a representation as for $\mfU^{\mathrm{Palm}}$ with independent branches breaking off. \end{remark}